 There are two species of wolves in North America.
 The smaller species is the red wolf, Canis rufus, which has shorter, redder fur than the gray wolf.
-The gray wolf, Canis lupus, has thicker fur which is more gray or golden, and is larger than the red wolf.
+The gray wolf, Canis lupus, has thicker fur which is more gray or golden and is larger than the red wolf.
 The gray wolf lives in the northeastern United States, Canada, and Europe.
 The red wolf lives in the southeastern United States.

 There are many subspecies of the gray wolf, such as the arctic wolf, a white subspecies which lives in Alaska and northern Canada, and the Mexican wolf, a smaller subspecies which has been recently reintroduced in parts of the southwestern United States.

-The gray wolf can actually range in color from pure white to solid black, but the most common shade is a tawny brown in which the wolf’s guard hairs are banded with black, white, gold and brown.
-This banded coloration is known as agouti, and is found in a number of wild species.
+The gray wolf can actually range in color from pure white to solid black, but the most common shade is a tawny brown in which the wolf’s guard hairs are banded with black, white, gold, and brown.
+This banded coloration is known as agouti and is found in a number of wild species.

-Wolves have two layers of fur: the outer, guard layer is composed of long, coarse hairs which shed water and snow and contain pigments which give the wolf’s coat its color.
+Wolves have two layers of fur: the outer, guard layer is composed of long, coarse hairs that shed water and snow and contain pigments that give the wolf’s coat its color.
 The inner layer is thick, soft gray “wool”, which traps air and insulates the wolf from the elements.
 These layers are so warm that wolves can comfortably tolerate temperatures far below zero.
 Snow does not melt when it falls on wolves’ fur!
 In the spring, the inner layer of wool is shed to help keep the wolf cool during the summer.

 Wolves’ eyes range in color from gold to orange, and may even be green.
 They are blue at birth, changing color at around eight weeks of age.
-Wolves’ jaw muscles are twice as powerful as those of German shepherd dogs, and can produce pressure of 1500 pounds per square inch.
+Wolves’ jaw muscles are twice as powerful as those of German shepherd dogs and can produce a pressure of 1500 pounds per square inch.
 Wolves have 42 teeth.

 Wolves have long, slender legs and narrow chests.
 They are adapted for running fast to catch moving prey like deer and elk.
 The bones (the radius and ulna) in their forearms are fused so their front legs are strong for running.
 They can reach speeds of up to 45 miles per hour for short distances.
 Wolves have four toes on each paw, with two “dewclaws” — small, vestigial toes — on each forefoot.
-Their claws are like our fingernails, and grow throughout their lives.
+Their claws are like our fingernails and grow throughout their lives.
 The claws do not retract.

 Gray wolves once lived all over North America, Asia, and Europe.
-They still roam these areas, but in much reduced ranges and numbers.
-Today, about 3,000 wolves live in the wild in Minnesota, around thirty on Lake Superior’s Isle Royale, about 500 in Michigan’s Upper Peninsula, 500 in Wisconsin, and about 1500 in the northern Rocky Mountains of Montana, Idaho and Wyoming.
+They still roam these areas but in much-reduced ranges and numbers.
+Today, about 3,000 wolves live in the wild in Minnesota, around thirty on Lake Superior’s Isle Royale, about 500 in Michigan’s Upper Peninsula, 500 in Wisconsin, and about 1500 in the northern Rocky Mountains of Montana, Idaho, and Wyoming.
 An occasional wolf is seen in Washington state, and in North or South Dakota.
 In Alaska, there are between 5,900 and 7,200 wolves.
 Mexican wolves are being reintroduced to Arizona and New Mexico.
 There are approximately 100 red wolves in the wild in North Carolina.